 Prepare a grill for medium heat.
 Prick the chorizo links 3 or 4 times with a fork (this keeps them from bursting on the grill).
 Brush them all over with 1 tablespoon of the oil.
-Grill, turning as needed, until charred all over and cooked through, 12 to 15 minutes.
-Cool slightly, then slice into 1/4-inch-thick rounds; set aside.
+Grill, flipping as needed, until charred all over and cooked through, 12 to 15 minutes.
+Let cool slightly, then slice into 1/4-inch-thick rounds; set aside.

 Meanwhile, thread the tomatoes onto a 10-inch skewer.
 (If using a wooden skewer, leave just 1/2 inch sticking out on each end so you do not have to soak it.)
 Put the skewered tomatoes, corn, scallions, jalapeno and limes on a rimmed baking sheet or large platter, brush the vegetables and limes liberally with 2 tablespoons of the oil and sprinkle liberally with salt and pepper.